GrACE: Generation using Associated Code Edits: Experiments Results

 To motivate this research question, we first make the connection to ``few-shot prompting''.
 Consider just the {\em{code update task}} -- predict the new version of the code given its old version.
 The difference between the ``code update task'' and ``associated code update task'' are the associated edits.
 Now, a prompt containing an instance of the ``associated code update'' task begins to look a lot similar to a {\em{few-shot prompt for a code update task}} where the {\em{associated edits}} serve the purpose of few-shot examples of code update.

 It may be tempting to say that the ``associated code update'' task just combines some few-shot examples with a code update task.
 However, this view is not beneficial since associated edits are more than just {\em{any examples of code updates}}.
-As discussed in Section~\ref{sec:motivation}, the associated edits contain information that is crucial for performing the given code update task.
-To validate that associated edits are more than just some code update examples, we turn to our next research question:
+As discussed in Section~\ref{sec:motivation}, the associated edits contain crucial information for performing the given code update.
+To validate that associated edits are more than just code update examples, we turn to our next research question:

-\RQ{Are associated edits important for code update prediction, or do they simply serve as few-shot examples for the code update task?}
+\RQ{Are associated edits important for code update prediction, or simply serve as few-shot examples for the code update task?}

 In other words, is there something to be gained by using associated edits beyond what we gain by just adding some few-shot examples of code updates (that are not necessarily associated)?